Rebecca-Jones01/National-Basketball-Association-NBA-report/README.txt

 Report Overview

 This report was submitted in February 2021 as part of my Master's in Data Science and Analytics (Cardiff University).
-Template for R markdown report (lines 1-26 within the NBA_code file) provided by Evans, D and Gauthier, B. (2021, Cardiff University).
+The template for the R markdown report (lines 1-26 within the NBA_code file) was provided by Evans, D and Gauthier, B. (2021, Cardiff University).

 The R programming language was used to calculate the statistics and generate the visualisations.